LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

 ### Push Notifications
-Currently our default flow for the process of loading the Conversation View Controller (such as registering with several of our internal domains) also register the consumer with our Push Notification service.
+Currently, our default flow for the process of loading the Conversation View Controller (such as registering with several of our internal domains) also registers the consumer to our Push Notification service.
 If this is not desired, you can now opt out of this process by setting the following flag to "false".
 The default is set to "true", and in order for the changes to take effect the consumer must log out of the LPMessagingSDK:

 ```swift
 configuration.enableLpPusherService: Bool = true